Angelo Sabino: Ovidian impersonations

 Sabino's authorship of the poems was detected, though not definitively proven, by J. G. Weller in 1763.
 But the three poems were in fact not intended to be "forgeries," as Sabino presented his authorship as a tease rather than a hoax.
 He had even identified himself as the author of Heroides imitations in his introduction to the Paradoxa.
 Dangling another clue, Sabino departed from Ovid's original list of poems by Sabinus and substituted a letter from the Trojan prince Paris.

-The assumption of Latin or Greek identities by Renaissance men of letters was common, and adopting an Ovidian persona in writing neo-Latin poetry had been a literary pose since the Middle Ages.
+The assumption of Latin or Greek identities by Renaissance men of letters was common, and adopting an Ovidian persona in writing Neo-Latin poetry had been a literary pose since the Middle Ages.
 As Peter E. Knox notes in A Companion to Ovid:

 A few scholars have attempted to argue that the problematic letter from Sappho to Phaon in the Heroïdes, the authenticity of which as a work by Ovid has often been doubted, was another of Sabino's efforts.

-Sabino had been one of the few poets inclined to question Penelope's utter chastity during her husband's two-decade absence, albeit through the voice of Ulysses himself, who must have wondered.
+Sabino had been one of the few poets inclined to question Penelope's utter chastity during her husband's two-decade absence, albeit through the voice of Ulysses himself, on the grounds that he must have wondered.
 The popularity of the Heroides edition containing Sabino's impersonations contributed to later portrayals that raise the question.